viktors-telle/personal-blog/content/blog/ensuring-decent-code-quality-in-the project/index.md

 ## Code Reviews

 You can do the code review in two ways.
-By pressing the approve button without having a detailed look or you can do the thorough review.
+One way is to press the approve button without having a detailed look.
+Another way is a thorough review.
 I have seen both approaches.
 You should review the code thoroughly, otherwise, it cannot be called code review at all.

 You can do code reviews remotely or in person.
-Both approaches are good, but in-person code reviews have a slight edge.
+Both approaches are good, but in-person code reviews have a slight edge because you can immediately provide the feedback and explain the findings in more detail.

 ## Automated CI/CD Pipeline